VolvoGroup/dymoval/README.md

 For more info on what is model validation and what is currently implemented in *dymoval* along with the *dymoval* complete API, you can check the [docs](https://volvogroup.github.io/dymoval/).

+> **Note**
+> If your tutorial won't start, you can still download the tutorial IPython notebook from this repo [here.](https://github.com/VolvoGroup/dymoval/blob/main/scripts/tutorial.ipynb)

 ## License
 Dymoval is licensed under [BSD 3](https://github.com/VolvoGroup/dymoval/blob/main/LICENSE) license.